-Figure 4: Percentage of Children in Low-Income and Poor Families by Age, 2019
+Figure 4: Percentage of Young Children in Low-Income and Poor Families by Age, 2019

-Does the percentage of children in low-income families vary by race/ethnicity?4
+Does the percentage of young children in low-income families vary by race/ethnicity?4

-As Figure 5 illustrates, the percentages of low-income and poor children varies by race and ethnicity.
-Latino and White children comprise the same share of children living in low-income families (36 and 35 percent, respectively).
-Latinos comprise the largest share of children living in poor families in this age group (36 percent).
-However, Black, Native American, and Latino children are disproportionately low income and poor.
+As Figure 5 illustrates, the percentages of low-income and poor young children varies by race and ethnicity.
+Latino and White children comprise the same share of children living in low-income families (35 percent).
+Latinos comprise the largest share of young children living in poor families in this age group (also 35 percent).5 However, Black, Native American, and Latino children are disproportionately low income and poor.
 Further, Black and Native American children are over three times as likely to experience deep poverty compared to White children (Figure 6).

-Figure 5: Race/Ethnicity Among Children by Family Income, 2019
+Figure 5: Race/Ethnicity Among Young Children by Family Income, 2019

-Figure 6: Percentage of Children in Low-Income and Poor Families by Race/Ethnicity, 2019
+Figure 6: Percentage of Young Children in Low-Income and Poor Families by Race/Ethnicity, 2019

-Does the percentage of children in low-income families differ by their parents' immigration status?6
+Does the percentage of young children in low-income families differ by their parents' immigration status?6